springernature/stylelint-config-springernature/README.md

 - VScode has a very good plugin for Stylelint.
 Follow the [instructions on this article](https://kumardeepak.xyz/blog/stylelint-scss-and-visual-studio-code/) to help set it up.
 - Intellij also has a plugin for [Stylelint](https://www.jetbrains.com/help/idea/using-stylelint-code-quality-tool.html#ws_stylelint_lint_your_code).
-- SublimeText can use the [SublimeLinter-stylielint plugin](https://github.com/SublimeLinter/SublimeLinter-stylelint).
+- SublimeText can use the [SublimeLinter-stylelint plugin](https://github.com/SublimeLinter/SublimeLinter-stylelint).

 ## Contributing